 In Tarver, the defendant was found guilty of possession of cocaine and was granted probation for ten years.
 The following year, the defendant was charged with assault.
 The State moved to revoke his probation, based on the allegation that he had violated the terms of his probation by committing the assault.
 The question on appeal was whether a revocation based on the new offense would constitute double jeopardy.
 The Court of Criminal Appeals determined that although Tarver was twice placed in risk of punishment, the punishment would be for different offenses and therefore double jeopardy did not apply.
 Ex parte Tarver, 725 S.W.2d 195 (Tex.
 Crim.
 App.
 1986).

 For legal help with your case, reach out to a Fort Worth probation lawyer today.
+We can help.
+Call today to speak to an experienced attorney with our firm.

 For more information, please reference Article 42A.054